 This action will open the nano editor for your particular text file.

-- With the arrow keys, move your cursor to the Starting of the text, then press Ctrl-A to set the starting marker.
+- With the arrow keys, move your cursor to the start of the text, then press Ctrl-A to set the starting marker.
 The "Mark Set" indicator will appear on your file after clicking this key combination.

 - The right arrow key is used to select the complete text data of the file after the starting mark has been positioned.
 When you've selected multiple lines in nano or select all in nano, it'll be outlined in white.

 Using the set of key combinations, we can easily select all lines in a nano text editor.
 Set the marker and select all the text in a nano text editor.
-After selecting all the lines in the nano editor, you can execute whatever copy or paste the command you want.
+After selecting all the lines in the nano editor, you can execute whatever copy or paste command you want.